KClarkDev/regex-gist/gist-template.md

 ### Quantifiers

-The parts of the expression that are enclosed in curly brackets `{ }` are **quantifiers**. which set the limits of the string that the regex matches.
+The parts of the expression that are enclosed in curly brackets `{ }` are **quantifiers**, which set the limits of the string that the regex matches.
 For example, in our expression we use {4} as a quantifier to specify that the preceding \d should be matched exactly four times, meaning it will match four consecutive digits.

 ### Literal Characters